 All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
-This information will be recorded on our management information system and on SIMS.
+This information will be recorded on our management information system, (SIMS), and will be made accessible to staff in a SEND Support Arrangement plan.